 - Pediatric, newborn and special care nursery patients – Two parents/legal guardians (only one person for COVID-19 patients)

-- Birth center patients – One support person and/or doula
+- Birth center patients – Two support people, including a doula (only one person for COVID-19 patients)

 - Patients with disabilities – One designated person.
 This could be a family member, service provider or other individual that assists with managing the needs of the patient.

 If you are sick, you will not be allowed to visit patients.

 At other clinics, no visitors are recommended.
 If there are capacity issues in waiting areas, visitors may be asked to wait outside the building.

 - Adult patients – One adult visitor or caregiver, if support is needed

 - Pediatric patients – One parent/legal guardian preferred unless additional support is needed